nalarkin/school_notifier/README.md

 * Clone the entire repository instead of copying certain files
 * try `flutter clean` then `flutter pub get`
 * install the plugins by doing `flutter get <addon>`, this was how I installed my addons.
 So it could have changed some config code somewhere in the project that I was unaware of.
+* Ensure you are only trying to run the android version of the app, it is the only supported platform.